Tige Andrews: Early life

 Andrews attended classes for a time at the University of Beirut medical school.
 During World War II, Andrews served with the United States Army's 45th Infantry Division, rising to the rank of second lieutenant.
-He was medically discharged in 1944 for injuries sustained when his ship sunk in the Mediterranean.
+He was medically discharged in 1944 for injuries sustained when his ship sank in the Mediterranean.
 He graduated from the American Academy of Dramatic Arts in New York in 1946.

 Career

-After graduating from the Academy, Andrews made his Broadway debut in the play Hidden Horizons, in which he used his Syrian background to speak Arabic.
-He then appeared in the original 1948 cast of Thomas Heggen and Joshua Logan's war comedy Mister Roberts, in which he played the roles of Schlemmer and Insigna.
+He appeared in the original 1948 cast of Thomas Heggen and Joshua Logan's war comedy Mister Roberts, in which he played the roles of Schlemmer and Insigna.
 He changed his stage name from "Tiger" to "Tige" in 1954.

 Director John Ford saw the play while visiting New York and, remembering his performance in it years later, cast him in the 1955 film version of Mister Roberts.
 Andrews and Henry Fonda were the only members of the Broadway cast to appear in the film.

 Back in New York in 1955, Andrews won critical acclaim as The Streetsinger in the long-running revival of Marc Blitzstein's translation of the Brecht-Weill musical, The Threepenny Opera, off-Broadway.
 It featured German star Lotte Lenya and an ensemble cast of future stars, including Beatrice Arthur, Jo Sullivan, John Astin, Jerry Orbach, Ed Asner, and Jerry Stiller.
-He reprised the role in San Francisco and Los Angeles, California, and went on to direct The Threepenny Opera in Arizona.
+He reprised the role in San Francisco and Los Angeles and went on to direct The Threepenny Opera in Arizona.

 Andrews made frequent appearances on television in the 1960s.
 In addition to being a cast member of The Phil Silvers Show (1955–1957, as Tiger Andrews), Andrews appeared in such series as U.S. Marshal; The Lawless Years; Mr. Novak; Dundee and the Culhane; The Big Valley; The Fugitive; Gunsmoke; Gomer Pyle, U.S.M.C.; and Star Trek as Kras in the episode "Friday's Child", in which he was the first Klingon ever to die in that series.